 |12 mo.
 Change||-1.7%||-1.2%||-1.3%||2.616 Million||2.262 Million||

 Currently the US (unadjusted) unemployment rate is 6.3% according to the “Current Population Survey” (CPS; household survey) and according to the newest release of Current Employment Statistics (CES) survey (the Employment Survey) in June there were 139.761 million people employed up from 138.266 in December 2013.
-Of course based on the number changes there were 513,000 more people working in December (according to January calculations) than there were in December (according to December calculations).
+Of course based on the number changes there were 513,000 more people working in December (according to January calculations) than there were in the same month (according to December calculations).
 A magical increase of 1/2 million jobs out of nowhere.
 So they magically created more jobs in January than the economy really created over the next 6 months.

 See U-6 Unemployment Rate for more information on the broader U-6 unemployment calculation that includes these “discouraged” unemployed and gives a truer picture of the total unemployment situation.
 Also see the Misery index ( which includes Unemployment Rate+ Inflation Rate).
 The adjusted unemployment rate in January of 2009 when Obama was sworn in was 7.8% the current adjusted unemployment rate is 6.3% if we accept the government numbers or 7.5% if we use Gallup numbers.
 In the intervening years the rate reached a peak of 10.1% with an average of 8.54%.
 The average unemployment rate during the Bush presidency was 5.3% and during the Clinton presidency it was 5.2%.
 In addition to looking at the unemployment rate, I prefer to look at the actual employment rate, which often shows a different picture, in that we can see how many people are actually employed and it is less easily manipulated, since the number of people who have opted for retirement or just stopped looking for work is not a factor.
 See the Current Employment Data.